 Making Thai iced tea is really easy.
 If you want to make this drink at home, you can follow my THAI ICED TEA RECIPE in this post.
 With just a couple of ingredients, you’ll be able to enjoy as much of this drink as you want under 10 minutes!

 THAI ICED TEA INGREDIENTS

 1) Thai Tea Mix: A Thai tea mix is basically Thai tea leaves.
 It’s called a mix because it’s often mixed with vanilla flavoring and food coloring (Hence, the unique flavor and distinctive orange color!).
 There are many Thai tea brands out there, but one of the most common ones is ChaTraMue (pictured above).
-You can find this Thai tea mix at Asian grocery stores or on Amazon.
+You can find this Thai tea mix at Asian grocery stores.

 Without the flavoring and coloring, Thai tea is essentially black tea.
 So if you can’t find ChaTraMue or aren’t comfortable with the food coloring, you could try black tea with a bit of vanilla extract.

 2) Evaporated Milk: Evaporated milk is a little thicker and creamier than normal milk.
 Carnation is a very popular brand here but you can use any brand you can find.

 3) Sweetened Condensed Milk: This type of milk is thick, gooey and sweet.
 It’s used to sweeten and whiten many Thai ‘creamy’ drinks.

 THAI ICED TEA SPECIAL TOOL: TRADITIONAL THAI TEA FILTER